 Originating Meeting Date and Subject Recommendation and Responsible Department Target Quarter / Timeframe Staff Comments Q1, 2019 4.
-Meeting Date: Committee of the Whole - February 27, 2017 Subject: Report 2017-05 - Tree Removal, Protection Policies and Regulations That Council direct staff to update the existing Tree Preservation, Protection, Replacement and Enhancement Policy. (completed) That Council direct staff to prepare and bring to a future meeting a by-law regulating and protecting significant trees on private property; and, That Council direct staff to prepare and bring to a future Council meeting a by-law protecting trees on municipal property. (completed) Responsible Department: Planning and Building Services Q1, 2019 5.
+Meeting Date: Committee of the Whole - February 27, 2017 Subject: Report 2017-05 - Tree Removal, Protection Policies and Regulations Recommendation: That Council direct staff to update the existing Tree Preservation, Protection, Replacement and Enhancement Policy. (completed) That Council direct staff to prepare and bring to a future meeting a by-law regulating and protecting significant trees on private property; and, That Council direct staff to prepare and bring to a future Council meeting a by-law protecting trees on municipal property. (completed) Responsible Department: Planning and Building Services Q1, 2019 5.
 Meeting Date: Council - December 5, 2016 Subject: Report 2016-25 - 178, 170, 184, 188, 190 and 194 Main Street s Recommendation: 1.
-That in 120 days, staff be directed to bring back an amendment to the Heritage Conservation District Plan and By-law for consideration of Council that would outline the criteria which would need to be met by applicants in order to be considered for approval for a fourth storey set back from the street by a minimum of 15 (fifteen) feet.
-Planning and Building Services Q1, 2019
+That in 120 days, staff be directed to bring back an amendment to the Heritage Conservation District Plan and By-law for consideration of Council that would outline the criteria which would need to be met by applicants in order to be considered for approval for a fourth storey set back from the street by a minimum of 15 (fifteen) feet. > Planning and Building Services Q1, 2019

 Originating Meeting Date and Subject Recommendation and Responsible Department Target Quarter / Timeframe Staff Comments 6.
 Meeting Date: Committee of the Whole - May 8, 2017 Subject: Information Document for Residents Related to Construction Sites Recommendation: That Council approve the following motion in principle: That staff be directed to prepare an information document that can be provided to residents in the vicinity of new construction sites, the purpose of which is to advise and to communicate to the residents, the various activities, potential impacts and expected timelines associated with each phase of construction, from site clearing through to house construction; and, That developers, through their consulting engineers, be required to ensure that residents, and the relevant Ward Councillor, in adjacent areas receive advance written notice of construction events to take place, so that they can be better informed and prepared for any disruption that may occur as a result; and, That the aforementioned motions be referred to staff for a report back including options and resource requirements.
-Q1, 2019 Responsible Department: > Planning & Building Services 7.
-Meeting Date: Committee of the Whole - May 8, 2017 Meeting Date: Committee of the Whole - September 25, 2017 Subject: Recommendation: Q1, 2019 Information Report to be provided Information Report 2017- 15 regarding 2017 Newmarket East-West Bikeway PIC Report/ East West Bike Lanes on Park Avenue ➤ Engineering Services
+Q1, 2019 Responsible Department: Planning & Building Services 7.
+Meeting Date: Committee of the Whole - May 8, 2017 Meeting Date: Committee of the Whole - September 25, 2017 Subject: Information Report 2017- 15 regarding 2017 Newmarket East-West Bikeway PIC Report/ East West Bike Lanes on Park Avenue Recommendation: That Development and Infrastructure Services Report - Engineering Services Information Report 2017-15 regarding 2017 Newmarket East-West Bikeway PIC Report be received; and, That staff monitor the implementation of the bike lanes, analyze the impacts for a one year period and provide a report back to Council in one year.
+Responsible Department: Engineering Services Q1, 2019 Information Report to be provided